matthieu-bt/business-guide/source/quickstart/signature.rst

   - **Optional line** and **City**: Optional fields for any additional information (e.g. organisation, function or name)
   - **Date**: Date when the document was signed
   - **QR code**: Contains additional information about the e-signature standards
-  - **Clam and label**: "Signed with Skribble.com" claim along with the e-signature standard used
+  - **Claim and label**: "Signed with Skribble.com" claim along with the e-signature standard used

 .. image:: 5-customise_visual_signature.png